 FUNDRAISING DRIVE - Member Donations

 Join fellow Porsche Club members in helping those less fortunate.
 The Covid-19 pandemic has created huge unemployment, causing housing uncertainty, food stress and family pressures not seen since the Great Depression.
-Our region has selected three charities to support through fundraising campaigns, all of whom make effective use of each dollar donated:
+Our region selects charities to support through fundraising campaigns, all of whom make effective use of each dollar donated.

-Read about the charities we've selected and make a donation through your club membership account - Donate to a PNWR charity fundraising campaign (Member's Only)
+Read about the current fundraising campaigns underway and make a donation through your club membership account - Donate to a PNWR charity fundraising campaign (Member's Only)

 PNWR CLUB CHARITIES